andeceneu4more/auto-service-v2/README.md

-# auto-service-v2
+# Auto Service
-This OOP project deals with car malfunction.
-Input: Issues for each part of the vehicle(car, moto, bicycle).
-Output: The price of fixing that includes components and manufacturing.
+An OOP project which deals with vehicle malfunctions.
+The types of vehicle are illustrated in a simple hierachy: bycicle, motocycle, car are derived from vehicle, but each other has complex atributes.